gilmandelbaum/analysis-pipeline-for-photometry_ex/Nb_3x_photometry_signal_analysis/README.md

 3_e: df/f using a Sliding window of 10 seconds and 10 percentile to calculate baseline.
 Z score on full session.
 Take the derivative of that. not yet working.

 3_f: df/f using a Sliding window of 10 seconds and 10 percentile to calculate baseline.  deconvovle signal.
 For more info: https://caiman.readthedocs.io/en/master/core_functions.html

+3_g: df/f using a Sliding window of 10 seconds and 1 percentile to calculate baseline.